Talking About Your Service

 Interviews are hard enough as it is—adding the kind of impossible questions that people ask veterans every day can make them even worse.

 There’s a reason service members refer to nonmilitary life as “the civilian world.”
-It really is a whole new way of life—complete with its own rules, expectations and even language.
+It's a whole new way of life—complete with its own rules and expectations.

 The saying in the field is also true for the interview: Failing to plan is planning to fail.
-To succeed at this make-or-break stage, you must arm yourself with information and confidence.
+To succeed at this stage, you must arm yourself with information.